frank-salah1/Fun-with-HR/README.md

 This project will use linear and logistic regressions to execute the following goals:

 1) Can we use a linear regression to make predictions of how long someone someone has worked at the company?
-2) Can we use a logistic regressions to predict geneder of an employee?
+2) Can we use a logistic regressions to predict gender of an employee?
 3) Can we use a k-means cluster to determine if there are any hidden groups in the employees?